Learning Outcomes

 Where there is no evidence of express discussions, the court may infer a common intention from the parties' conduct.
 Traditionally (Rosset), only direct contributions to the purchase price (initial payment or mortgage contributions) were considered sufficient.

 However, post-Stack, the range of conduct considered may be broader, although direct financial contributions remain significant evidence.
-Substantial improvements to the property by the non-owner might also support an inference, but mere payment of household expenses generally does not, unless it enables the legal owner to pay the mortgage (Le Foe v Le Foe [2001]).
+Substantial improvements to the property by the non-owner might also support an inference, particularly where they are far beyond ordinary decoration and materially increase value.
+Mere payment of household expenses generally does not, unless it enables the legal owner to pay the mortgage (Le Foe v Le Foe [2001]/[2002]).

 Detrimental Reliance

 The claimant must show they acted to their detriment or significantly altered their position based on the common intention.
-Financial contributions or significant improvements usually satisfy this.
-Non-financial contributions (e.g., raising children) are less likely to suffice on their own, though the overall context is considered.
+Financial contributions (deposit, mortgage instalments) or significant improvements usually satisfy this.
+Non-financial contributions (e.g., giving up work to facilitate mortgage payments by the other) may sometimes suffice when they have a clear causal link to acquiring or maintaining the home.

 Quantifying the Share